-- · you turn 65 for Standard Death cover, - you turn 65 for Standard Total & Permanent Disability cover, - you turn 65 for Additional Death cover, - you turn 65 for Additional Total & Permanent Disability cover, - you die, - you receive a Total & Permanent Disability insurance benefit, - you cancel the cover, - you are paid a Terminal Illness benefit, - you withdraw all monies from your Super Savings Corporate Accumulation account, - the policy issued to the Trustee is cancelled or terminated for any reason, - you start duty in the military services of any country (except the Australian Armed Forces Reserve as long as you are not on active duty outside Australia), - you are employed on a Casual Basis and 60 consecutive days has passed since you were last At Work actively performing all the duties of his or her occupation with MetLife, - you are not an Australian Resident, and leave Australia.
-Cover will be provided for a period of up to 90 days from the date of departure, - Contribution Inactivity your Super Savings - Corporate Accumulation account has not received an Eligible Contribution in the last 12 months or more and you have not elected in writing to keep your cover1, or - Zero Account Balance the premium is due and there is not enough money in your Super Savings - Corporate Accumulation account to pay the premiums and the premiums remain unpaid for 4 months.
+- you turn 56 for Standard Death cover, - · you turn 65 for Additional Death cover, - you turn 65 for Additional Total & Permanent Disability cover, - you die, - you receive a Total & Permanent Disability insurance benefit. - you cancel the cover, - you are paid a Terminal Illness benefit which is not less than the amount of the Death and/ or Total & Permanent Disability benefit, - you withdraw all monies from your Super Savings Corporate Accumulation account, - the policy issued to the Trustee is cancelled or terminated for any reason, - you start duty in the military services of any country (except the Australian Armed Forces Reserve as long as you are not on active duty outside Australia), - you are on Unpaid Leave for 24 months or more, - you are Employed under a working visa and the term of the working visa expires, or you permanently depart Australia (whichever is earlier), - where you are not an Australian Resident, the date you are temporarily employed outside of Australia for more than 90 days, - Contribution Inactivity your Super Savings - Corporate Accumulation account has not received an Eligible Contribution in the last 12 months or more and you have not elected in writing to keep your cover1, or - Zero account balance the premium is due and there is not enough money in your Super Savings

+Corporate Accumulation account to pay the premiums and the premiums remain unpaid for 4 months.

 ^{1.} Where we have valid contact details, we will contact you advising the date your cover will stop.
-If you wish for your cover to continue even if no Eligible Contributions are made to your account for continuous periods of 12 months or longer, you can advise us in writing or visit australianretirementtrust.com.au/keep-my-insurance.
+If you wish for your cover to continue even if no Eligible Contributions are made to your account for continuous periods of 12 months or longer, you can advise us in writing or visit australianretirementtrust.com.au/ keep-my-insurance.
 Make sure you consider the impact of premiums on your account balance.

-Can Death and Total & Permanent Disability cover restart if it ceases?
+Can Standard Death cover restart if it ceases?